 - Business bad debt of an employee.

 - Business liability insurance premiums.

 - Damages paid to a former employer for breach of an employment contract.

-- Depreciation on a computer or cell phone your employer requires you to use in your work.
+- Depreciation on a computer your employer requires you to use in your work.

 - Dues to a chamber of commerce if membership helps you do your job.

 - Dues to professional societies.

-- Educator expenses that are more than you can deduct as an adjustment to income.
+- Educator expenses.

 - Home office or part of your home used regularly and exclusively in your work.

 - Job search expenses in your present occupation.

 - Laboratory breakage fees.

 - Legal fees related to your job.

 - Licenses and regulatory fees.

 - Malpractice insurance premiums.

 - Medical examinations required by an employer.

 - Occupational taxes.

 - Passport for a business trip.

 - Repayment of an income aid payment received under an employer's plan.

 - Research expenses of a college professor.

 - Rural mail carriers' vehicle expenses.

-- Subscriptions to professional journals and trade magazines related to your work. - Tools and supplies used in your work. - Travel, transportation, meals, entertainment, gifts, and local lodging related to your work. - Union dues and expenses. - Work clothes and uniforms if required and not suitable for everyday use. - Work-related education.
+- Subscriptions to professional journals and trade magazines related to your work.

+- Tools and supplies used in your work.

+- Travel, transportation, meals, entertainment, gifts, and local lodging related to your work.

+- Union dues and expenses.

+- · Work clothes and uniforms if required and not suitable for everyday use. - Work-related education.